Celine (concert residency): Broadcasts and recordings

-On 15 January 2012, Dion held a special concert supporting "Play without Pain: Children's Sickle Cell Benefit."
-The entire concert was filmed and excerpts of "Open Arms" and "Lullabye (Goodnight, My Angel)" were shown in the behind the scenes video of the event.
-A 47-second excerpt of "My Heart Will Go On" from this concert was sold to various news outlets following Dion's sudden announcement that all future concerts would be cancelled in August 2014.

-A live video of "My Heart Will Go On" was leaked on YouTube on 12 July 2012, and was officially released on 31 July.
-The footage in this video was filmed on 1, 2 and 3 July 2011 and shows Céline Dion performing inside a circular water curtain created by the French company Aquatique Show.

-Dion's performance of "Loved Me Back to Life" on 30 December 2013 was filmed and was broadcast on Entertainment Tonight Canada during their New Year's Eve special on 31 December.
+On 15 January 2012, Dion performed a special concert supporting "Play without Pain: Children's Sickle Cell Benefit".
+The entire event was filmed, with excerpts of "Open Arms" and "Lullabye (Goodnight, My Angel)" appearing in a behind-the-scenes video, and a 47‑second clip of "My Heart Will Go On" later sold to news outlets after the cancellation of future concerts in August 2014.
+A live video of "My Heart Will Go On", filmed on 1, 2, and 3 July 2011 and showing Dion performing inside a circular water curtain created by Aquatique Show, leaked on YouTube on 12 July 2012 before its official release on 31 July.
+Her performance of "Loved Me Back to Life" on 30 December 2013 was filmed and broadcast the next day on Entertainment Tonight Canada.

-After her husband's death on 14 January 2016, Celine resumed her residency on 23 February 2016.
-A special video tribute as well as "With One More Look at You/Watch Closely Now" and "Where Does My Heart Beat Now" were live streamed on Facebook.
-Later on, also an excerpt of "All By Myself" from that night was shown during various TV programmes as Celine struggled to finish the song.
+After her husband's death on 14 January 2016, Dion resumed her residency on 23 February 2016.
+A video tribute, along with "With One More Look at You/Watch Closely Now" and "Where Does My Heart Beat Now", was streamed live on Facebook, and an excerpt of "All by Myself" from that night was later shown on television as she struggled to finish the song.
+In 2017, several moments were streamed or uploaded to Facebook, including her tribute to the victims of the Manchester attack on 23 May, the first live performance of "How Does a Moment Last Forever" on 24 May, and a message with an excerpt of "Recovering" on 20 September after a destructive hurricane season.
+Following the Las Vegas mass shooting, Dion returned to the stage two days later, opening the show with a streamed speech and donating all proceeds from that performance to the victims' families.

-On 23 May 2017, following a terror attack in Manchester, Celine paid homage to its victims.
-The tribute was streamed on her Facebook.

-On 24 May 2017, the first live performance of "How Does a Moment Last Forever" was recorded and uploaded the following day on Celine's Facebook.